 Biology exams will emphasize factual knowledge and assess the achievement of the Learning Outcomes.
 Multiple choice, short answer and essay questions may be used.
-Exams focus on materials presented as supplemented and amplified by the readings.
+Exams focus on what happens in class as supplemented and amplified by the readings.

-Lecture tests are worth 60% of the overall grade, homework assignments are worth 20% of the overall grade and the comprehensive final is worth 20% of the overall grade.
+Lecture tests are worth 60% of the overall grade, assignments are worth 20% of the overall grade and the comprehensive final is worth 20% of the overall grade.
 The comprehensive final is inclusive of content covered over the entire semester.
 Please realize that all make-up exams must be taken before the next scheduled exam with an excused absence.

+Instructors may require an online exam in this course.
 Online exams may require the use of computer programs or apps such as Respondus Lockdown Browser with monitor or proctored at an approved location.
 Testing programs may require the use of a web cam and microphone.
 Students are responsible to ensure their device is compatible with the program designated by the instructor.
 Your instructor will provide additional specific details required to complete the online exams in the "Getting Started Module" on eLearn.
 Failure to use the approved testing criteria may result in a zero for the exam.